RosanneLogeart/rosannelogeart.github.io/_pages/outreach.md

 author_profile: true
 ---

-## Work in progress
+## Roundtables and Debates

-# Qatargate: understanding the origins of the scandal and the challenges for a new lobbying framework.
+* Qatargate: understanding the origins of the scandal and the challenges for a new lobbying framework.

 Friday 24 March 2023.
 Discussion moderated by (Lola Avril)[https://lolaavril.com] (PhD in political science, research associate, University of Eastern Finland) and (Cécile Robert)[https://triangle.ens-lyon.fr/spip.php?article807] (professor of political science, Sciences Po Lyon).